-The optimal network with this additional penalty incorporated into the cost value is shown in Fig. 7.
-Only one of the stations is above 3000 metres altitude.
-The cost value of this network is 0.207, which includes the 3% penalty - without it the cost value would be 0.201.
+Only one of the stations is above 3,000 m altitude.
+The cost value of this network is 0.207, which includes the 3 % penalty-without it, the cost value would be 0.201.
 This network would only function efficiently if all stations remain operational.
-A single station failure could make the cost value rise to 0.273 (not including the 3% penalty).
-To find a network which is least dependent on any single station we use the same technique as previously, evaluating effective 9 station networks following any station failure among the 1000 most efficient networks.
+A single station failure could make the cost value rise to 0.273 (not including the 3 % penalty).
+To find a network which is least dependent on any single station, we use the same technique as previously, evaluating effective nine-station networks following any station failure among the 1,000 most efficient networks.
 The result is presented in Fig. 8.
-Two of the stations are above 3000 metres, and the cost value of the network is 0.227 (real cost 0.215 and a 6% elevation penalty).
-The worst case station failure scenario would raise the cost value to 0.265 (real cost 0.250 and a 6% penalty).
+Two of the stations are above 3,000 m and the cost value of the network is 0.227 (real cost 0.215 and a 6 % elevation penalty).
+The worst case station failure scenario would raise the cost value to 0.265 (real cost 0.250 and a 6 % penalty).
 These values are almost the same as those for the network shown in Fig. 6 (where station elevation was not considered).
-However, important differences in network performances can be seen when studying the lower panels of Figures 6 and 8.
-The network in Fig. 8 misclassifies more events than the one in Fig. 6, one class III event is even completely missed.
-It does, on the other hand, give more lead times over 10 seconds.
-This illustrates the difficulty associated with finding the balance between warnings being timely and accurate.
-While the quality of a network can be mathematically expressed with a single cost value, it is important to carefully analyze the network performance, as important information can potentially be lost in the averaging process defined in equation (1).
+However, important differences in network performances can be seen when studying the lower panels of